 The Ford Sewing Machinists Strike

 In 1968, the women sewing machinists at Ford car factory in Dagenham voted for industrial action when they discovered male nightwork machinists were getting paid more.
 The women had been relegated to the same B grade bracket as unskilled staff such as cleaners because Ford had downgraded their pay to avoid the higher salaries.
 Ford refused their new pay demands and this triggered a strike for equal pay.

 The car giant faced pressure to get them back to work because production had all but halted with the strikers claiming they were prepared to remain on the picket lines for as long as a year.
 The Dagenham plant was known for wildcat strikes but this particular one would transform labour relations in the UK.

 They took their argument to Parliament and contacted Barbara Castle the Secretary of State for Employment.
-She supported their cause and sought to dismantle gender discrimination in pay by pushing the Equal Pay Act 1970 through Parliament.
+She supported their cause and sought to dismantle gender discrimination in pay by pushing through Parliament the Equal Pay Act 1970.
 The women were offered 92 per cent of the men’s salary but it took 16 years to regain their C grade skills status.
 These groundbreaking developments were dramatized in a movie called Made in Dagenham.